bus710/sulcata-web/README.md

 After above steps, you can access your robot via web browser.
 ![images/result.png](images/result.png)

-Now you can type on your keys such as up, down, left, right keys to control your Turtle-bot/Kobuki.
+Now you can type keys on your web browser such as up, down, left, right keys to control your Turtle-bot/Kobuki.

 ## Map Example
 ### Installation